-Gobi Paratha (Cauliflower Paratha)
+Gobi Paratha Recipe (Cauliflower Paratha)

 Gobi Paratha are North Indian whole wheat flatbreads with a spiced cauliflower stuffing.
 Gobi is the Hindi word for cauliflower and Parathas are unleavened flatbreads.
-These Gobi Paratha make for an amazing weekend breakfast, brunch or an anytime meal.
+These Cauliflower Paratha make for an amazing weekend breakfast, brunch or an anytime meal.
 Served with raita, chutney or pickle, they make a healthy and nutritious meal.

 Gobi Paratha are a winter staple in the North Indian homes.
 Traditionally, grated uncooked/raw cauliflower is mixed with spices, herbs and salt for a delicious and crunchy filling.
 This is later stuffed into the wheat flour dough and rolled.
+Cauliflower is minimally steam cooked when the parathas are toasted, keeping them undercooked and crunchy.

 My recipe deviates from the traditional method and roasts the grated cauliflower.
 This step not only enhances the flavor but also reduces the moisture in the gratings, keeping them crunchy.

-These Gobi Paratha are easy to make and once you try them I’m sure you will love these for their flavor, texture & taste.
+These Gobi Paratha are easy to make and once you try them I’m sure you will love these for their flavor, texture & amazing taste.

 I have shown roasting gobi in the oven, but you can easily make it on the stovetop too in a large wide steel pan.
 But if you are making a larger batch, using your oven to roast the cauliflower is easier, hands-free and saves plenty of time.
+Here are some expert tips that will be helpful.

 More Similar Recipes